testing-library/testing-library-docs/docs/react-testing-library/setup.md

 NODE_PATH=src/utils
 ```

-### Jest and defaults
+### Jest 24 (or lower) and defaults

-If you're using the Jest testing framework with the default configuration, it's
+If you're using the Jest testing framework version 24 or lower with the default
-recommended to use `jest-environment-jsdom-fifteen` package as, currently, Jest
+configuration, it's recommended to use `jest-environment-jsdom-fifteen` package
-uses a version of the jsdom environment that is not fully compatible with the
+as Jest uses a version of the jsdom environment that is not fully compatible
-`React Testing Library`
+with the `React Testing Library`

 First, install `jest-environment-jsdom-fifteen`.